The Invention of Cinema

 Noir themes such as urban crime were given more naturalistic treatments in a number of films both set in and filmed on the city streets.
 The first of these documentary-style ‘police procedural’ thrillers was The House on 92nd Street (1945) by Henry Hathaway, though the most well-known is Jules Dassin’s The Naked City (1948).
 Dassin later directed the gangster classic Rififi (Du rififi chez les hommes, 1955).
 Elia Kazan directed one of the best documentary-style thrillers, Panic in the Streets (1950).

-In 1978, Peter Valenti proposed film blanc as an optimistic alternative to film noir.
+In a 1978 Journal of Popular Film article, The ‘Film Blanc’: Suggestions for a Variety of Fantasy, 1940–45, Peter Valenti proposed “film blanc”—describing feel-good fantasy films about guardian angels—as an optimistic alternative to film noir.
 He described A Matter of Life and Death as the apotheosis of film blanc, though he cited Beyond Tomorrow (A. Edward Sutherland, 1940) as the first example.
 The Hollywood musical, which Vincente Minnelli reinvented with Meet Me in St. Louis (1944) by integrating songs directly into the melodramatic narrative, was also the antithesis of film noir.

 Films noirs were named after a series of French crime novels, and a cycle of German films derived its name from a similar source.
-Krimi films, including Der Frosch mit der Maske (Harald Reinl, 1959) were named after a series of German crime novels.
+Krimi films, including Der Frosch mit der Maske [‘the frog with the mask’] (Harald Reinl, 1959) were named after a series of German crime novels.

 Obsession was filmed on location, bypassing the need for expensive studio sets, though its international distribution was restricted for copyright reasons.
 Neorealism came to international attention with the release of Roberto Rossellini’s Rome, Open City (Roma cittá aperta) in 1945.
 Open City achieved a sense of documentary realism through its use of non-professional actors and donated film-stock.
 Equally significant are the films of Vittorio de Sica, especially Shoeshine (Sciusciá, 1946) and Ladri di biciclette (1948; released as Bicycle Thieves in the UK and, less accurately, as The Bicycle Thief in the US).